 What is a Ghost Rider

-The Ghost Rider has been used and manipulated by many powerful figures, both demonic and angelic, distorting its origin and convoluting its history.
+The Ghost Rider has been used and manipulated by many powerful figures of primordial origins, both demonic and angelic, distorting its origin and convoluting its known history.

 Notable Ghost Riders

 An enthusiastic, former stunt rider of the Quentin Carnival.
 When surrogate father Craig “Crash” Simpson develops Cancer, at 20 years of age a frustrated and desperate Johnny foolishly turns to the occult.
 Johnny Blaze makes a pact with Mephisto under the deceitful guise of Satan; his eternal servitude in exchange for Crash’s well-being.
 Crash Simpson was cured of his Cancer, but cruelly died soon after in a stunt rider accident.
 In order to save Johnny's soul from eternal damnation, Roxanne prayed for a miracle from which the Arch-Angel Zadkiel answered.
 Johnny Blaze was then bonded to a divine Spirit of Vengeance, becoming the Ghost Rider.
 Johnny then proceeds on a quest to fight his possession and Satan’s influence over the world.
 The identity of Johnny's Spirit of Vengeance is entitled Zarathos.